 Individual evaluation results will be provided directly to the faculty member and to the department chair by CELT.
 According to the memorandum of settlement (between TRU and TRUFA to resolve grievance No. 13-08 on July 21, 2015) for student course evaluations, Deans may request individual faculty member results and will be given those results when requested.
 Aggregate student evaluation results will also be provided to the University community.

-When should I expect to receive the link to my course evaluation report?
+When should I expect to receive access to my course evaluation reports?

 Kamloops and Williams Lake courses — Fall semester evaluation: mid-January; Winter semester evaluation: mid-May; Summer semester evaluation: mid-August